dcunited001/dcunited001.github.io/_posts/2018-03-07-semioteleological-revolution-a-sociophysical-phase-change.md

 This is why every living successful artist is probably a fraud and every wildly successful artist has been dead for a generation before anyone ever "discovered" him.

+When do they need someone who pushes the envelope and expands the sociophysical gamespace?
+When they're losing and don't know it.

 <a name="ashes-to-ashes-funk-to-funky-we-all-know-major-toms-a-junkie" />